Feline Infectious Peritonitis (FIP)

 What are the best diagnostic tests to perform to make a diagnosis of FIP?

-Appropriate tests will vary according to the case and a diagnosis of FIP is a combination of thorough physical examination, blood tests, imaging, effusion analysis, fine needle aspirates, histology and specific testing for coronavirus (PCR or immunofluorescence).
+Appropriate tests will vary according to the case and a diagnosis is a combination of thorough physical examination, blood tests, imaging, effusion analysis (if the effusive form), fine needle aspirates, histology and specific testing for coronavirus (PCR or immunofluorescence).
 Generally, looking for, and sampling effusions is very helpful.
-See https://www.abcdcatsvets.org/portfolio-item/factsheets-tools-for-feline-infectious- peritonitis-fip for useful charts and https://journals.sagepub.com/doi/10.1177/1098612X221118761 for in-depth diagnosis guidelines.
+See https://www.abcdcatsvets.org/portfolio-item/factsheets-tools-for-feline-infectious- peritonitis-fip for useful charts and https://journals.sagepub.com/doi/10.1177/1098612X221118761 for in-depth diagnosis guidelines

 Are coronavirus antibody tests useful?

 The majority of cats will have antibodies to FCoV and these can be a high levels and last for months without the cat developing FIP.
-Additionally, they can be low or negative in some cats with FIP.
-Therefore, antibody testing (blood or effusions) is generally not useful for diagnosing FIP.
+Additionally, they can be low or negative in confirmed cases.
+Therefore, antibody testing (blood or effusions) is generally not useful for a diagnosis.

 Can you start treatment before you have made a definitive diagnosis?